psellcam/LaplaceNet/README.md

 # Using this repository
-Download and extract this repository into some folder, extract the data files, set up the environment and then you are good to go.
+This repository contains all the information you would need to recreate the experiments from our paper and use our code.
+After downloading and extracting this repository you need to extract the data files, set up a suitable environment and then you can run the code.
+We gives a guide on doing so below

 ## Data Extraction